MrGolden1/sort-python/README.md

 ## Methods:

-Two main methods are available named `run` and `get_tracks` and you can specify format of input and output as follows:
+Two main methods are available named `run` and `get_tracks` and you can specify format of input and output bounding boxes as follows:

 ```python
 # format (int):